TikTok Marketing in Malta: Is It Worth It for Your Business?

 The honest reason many Malta businesses should not be on TikTok yet: it requires consistent short-form video production, which requires either someone who enjoys being on camera, a dedicated content creator, or a significant budget for video production.
 If you cannot produce 2–3 videos per week consistently, TikTok will not deliver results.

 Instagram Reels uses the same format and the same algorithm dynamics.
-For Malta businesses that want to experiment with short-form video without committing to a separate TikTok presence, starting with Reels on an existing Instagram account is often the more practical first step.
+For Malta businesses that want to experiment with short-form video without committing to a separate TikTok presence, starting with Reels on an existing Instagram account is often the more practical first step — and Reels can be promoted with paid budget through Meta today, which TikTok cannot.

 When TikTok makes sense for a Malta business